steve-canham/imp_ror/docs/1_Background.md

 a) To provide a mechanism to quickly download and integrate ROR data within other systems, on a regular basis (e.g. as each new version is published).
-The ROR data is available both in its 'raw' ror state, i.e. with almost no additional processing applied (see 'The base ror data schema' below), and in a lightly modified state, with a limited degree of processing applied (see 'The src data schema' below).
-The latter might be of more immediate use in many use cases, or a better basis for additional processing.
+The ROR data is available both in its 'raw' state, i.e. with almost no additional processing applied (see 'The base src data schema' in doc.4), and in a lightly modified state, with a limited degree of processing applied (see 'The ppr data schema' in doc 4.elow).
+The latter is likely to be of more immediate use in many use cases, as well as a better basis for additional processing.

 b) To allow comparison of the different ROR data versions over time, allowing monitoring of the development of ROR data, and the easier identification of possible inconsistencies or